The Biomechanics Initiative & National Biomechanics Day Celebrate the Breakthrough Science of the 21st Century

 Dear Biomechanists, High School Students and Teachers and All Participating Friends and Colleagues,

-National Biomechanics Day began in 2016 as a Biomechanics outreach event within the United States, but quickly expanded to a world-wide, international celebration of Biomechanics in 2017.
-Our mission is to advance Biomechanics science and education by increasing the awareness and appreciation of Biomechanics among the high school community around the world.
-NBD 2021 will be our sisth NBD celebration following the hugely successful and enjoyable events the previous five years.
-These had over 29,000 smiling high school students and over 900 smiling teachers in Biomechanics Labs around the world.
-NBD 2021 will be fun, exciting, and enjoyable science for everyone.
+The mission of both The Biomechanics Initiative and NBD is to advance Biomechanics science and education by increasing the awareness and appreciation of Biomechanics within the worldwide high school community.
+NBD 2023 will be our eighth NBD celebration following the hugely successful and enjoyable events the previous seven years.
+These Biomechanics celebrations had over 35,800 smiling high school students and over 1,200 smiling teachers in Biomechanics Labs around the world (mostly live but some virtually in 2022).
+NBD 2023 will be fun, exciting, and enjoyable science for everyone.
 In fact, our theme is, “Science Meets Fun on National Biomechanics Day.”
 It really does!
-We ask all biomechanists, really every biomechanist, to volunteer for and participate in NBD 2021.
-While we provide extensive guidance, it’s also really easy: invite some high school students to your biomechanics facility and show them cool science!
-You can see fabulous photos and videos and read about our previous NBDs in the NBD Archives page on this site.
+We ask all biomechanists, really every biomechanist scientist and practitioner, to volunteer for and participate in NBD 2023.
+While we provide extensive guidance, it’s also really easy: invite some high school students to your biomechanics facility and show them cool biomechanics science!
+Kids love NBD events because they fully participate in the experience through motion capture, electromyography, and force measurement, “experiments.”
+They are the science!!!

 Please return to this NBD website regularly in the coming weeks and months.
-We will continually add new materials and information related to NBD 2021.
-We are ever so grateful for your interest and participation in NBD.
+We will continually add new materials and information related to NBD 2023.
+We are ever so grateful for your interest and participation in National Biomechanics Day.

 Paul DeVita, Ph.D.